PoCInnovation/Pool2022/Software/day02/1 - SQL/README.md

 ## Step 5 - Rap Game

-You have certainly noticed, there are several kind of musics related to rap : the `rap` and `hip-hop/rap`.
+You have certainly noticed, there are several kind of musics related to rap: the `rap` and `hip-hop/rap`.

 We would like to organize a concert with all rappers in our database, but